Updated: May 24

-At SKILLIFRE we’ve been exploring the wonderful world of Objectives and Key Results (OKRs) for several years, and along the way, we’ve learnt a thing or two.
+At SKILLIFRE we’ve been exploring the wonderful world of Objectives and Key Results (OKRs) with many top companies around Australia for several years, and along the way, we’ve learnt a thing or two.

-In this blog, we’d like to share a method for setting OKRs in a large group setting, the OKR Marketplace!
+In this blog, we share a method for setting OKRs in a large group setting, the OKR Marketplace!
 In this exercise, teams set their own OKRs and share them with other teams around the business in order to gain support from the other teams, and commit to helping them out.

 This is done by teams embracing goals from other teams as their own.
 Of course, this is not for all the other team’s goal, but just the ones where the other teams need your help.

 Note, this blog assumes you understand basic OKR concepts and have used them previously.
 If not, we have a brief intro to OKRs.

 Have you ever been in a situation, where in order to achieve your goal, you need help from another team or business unit?
 We’ve all been there.
 And the challenge lies in these teams having their own work to do, and dependencies to manage.